 COVID-19 Insights Session – The Actuarial Perspective

 On Thursday 16 April, members of the COVID-19 Working Group held a very informative session on how the pandemic will potentially affect various industries.
-The session provided general guidance on what the working group is focussed on and what actuaries may need to consider in their roles.
+The session provided general guidance on what the working group is focused on and what actuaries may need to consider in their roles.

 In response to COVID-19, the Institute set up a working group to closely monitor the situation and develop informative material to keep the membership and the public informed of possible future effects.
 We were thrilled to have over 400 participants attend the virtual Insights session which covered general, health and life insurance, superannuation and stress and scenario testing.